-Search the Voyager Catalog to find books, journals (not journal articles!), dvds, dissertations and theses, electronic databases and electronic texts available in the University of Rochester Libraries.
+Search the Voyager Catalog to find books, journals (not journal articles, there are no articles in the Catalog), DVDs, UR dissertations that are available through the University of Rochester Libraries.

 Search the WorldCat database to identify books and other materials that have been published but which may not be available at the University of Rochester Libraries.
-Select the [icon here] to link to a filled out interlibrary loan request form.
+Click on the red "Find@UR" button to link to an interlibrary loan request form.

-2. I'd like to read a book in the Rhees stacks.
-Is there a way to have it held for me?
+1. I'd like to read a book in the Rhees stacks.
+Is there a way to have it held for me at the desk?

 Select "Request This Item" near the top of the page.

 2. I'm graduating!
 How can I access UR library materials?